minimit/minimit-anima/README.md

 ####Perspective

-Because browser behaves differently with 3d animations, use this syntax to avoid browser bugs:
+Because browsers behaves differently with 3d animations, use this syntax to avoid browser bugs:
 * put the perspective before the animations and in every animate (firefox fix)
 * put the positions in each animate also if they aren't changing (ie10 fix)